Viktor Daðason

-Viktor Daðason (born 30 June 2008) is an Icelandic professional footballer who plays as a forward for Copenhagen.
+Viktor Bjarki Daðason (born 30 June 2008) is an Icelandic professional footballer who plays as a forward for Copenhagen.

 Club career

-Daðason is a youth product of Fram Reykjavik where he started his senior career.
+Viktor is a youth product of Fram Reykjavik where he started his senior career.
 On 29 April 2024, he scored his first senior goal in a 1–1 away draw with Valur.

 In 2024, he signed for FC Copenhagen in the Danish Superliga.
-After impressing with the under-19, Daðason joined the club's first team in the early 2025–26 season, making his professional debut with FC Copenhagen in a 3–1 Danish Superliga loss to Silkeborg IF on 17 October 25.
+After impressing with the under-19, Viktor joined the club's first team in the early 2025–26 season, making his professional debut with FC Copenhagen in a 3–1 Danish Superliga loss to Silkeborg IF on 17 October 25.
 A few days later, on 21 October, he scored his first UEFA Champions League goal in a 4–2 defeat against Borussia Dortmund, becoming the third-youngest scorer in the competition at 17 years and 113 days old, only behind Ansu Fati and Lamine Yamal.
+On 26 November 2025 Viktor became the youngest player in the history of the UEFA Champions league to score two goals with his strike against Kairat Almaty.

 International career

-Daðason is a youth international for Iceland, having played for the under-15, under-16, under-17 and under-19.
+Viktor is a youth international for Iceland, having played for the under-15, under-16, under-17, under-19 and most recently the under-21.